 3:40 – SFX & VO recording and mixing for pharmaceutical company drug launch event

 When I was in high school I thought I wanted to design logos when I grew up.
-My first taste was when I won a contest to design a new logo for the Bridegwater-Raritan Education Association, the school system my father taught in.
-When I saw the flyer with the information, I set out to design one.
-I won, but my father got the credit as it was for the staff only.
+My first taste was when I discovered a flyer my father brought home, asking the staff to design a new logo for the Bridgewater-Raritan Education Association, the school system my father taught in.
+I won, but my father got the credit as it was only for the staff.
 Years later I got a my first real job at an ad agency, learning from some of the smartest and most creative people I've known.
 It was the start of my career, but also the realization that I didn't want to do print my entire life.
 I still enjoy it, but other forms of media had beckoned me.

 I've always been fascinated by photography and the skills of great photographers, both well-known and closet professionals.
 There's always something to take from looking at others' photos.
 It could be composition, lighting, subject, or retouching, but I don't think there's anyone on the planet who isn't always seeing something new.
 And with so much subject matter, there's always something to shoot.